NCAA Division I independent schools (ice hockey)

 NCAA Division I independent schools are teams that compete in NCAA ice hockey but are not members of a conference.
 There are several current schools who, at one time or another, competed as Division I independents.
+Beginning in the 2025–26 season, the independent schools will compete for the United Collegiate Hockey Cup, an end-of-season tournament that will function as a de facto conference championship.